JoschHagedorn/BA-Hagedorn/README.md

 # BA-Hagedorn
-This Repository contains the code used in the Bachelor thesis from Josch Hagedorn.
-The thesis itself can be found as a pdf-file in this repository as well ([here](BA_Hagedorn.pdf)).
-It builts on the DeepFilter Repository (https://github.com/fperdigon/DeepFilter).
-Additional information can be found in the pdf-file.
+This repository contains the code used in Josch Hagedorn's bachelor's thesis.
+The thesis itself can be found as a [PDF file](BA_Hagedorn.pdf) in this repository.
+It builds on the DeepFilter repository (https://github.com/fperdigon/DeepFilter).
+Additional information can be found in the [PDF file](BA_Hagedorn.pdf).
 ## Reproducibility

 ### Download this git repository and run local